gcanti/fp-ts/docs/modules/Record.ts.md

 ## reduce

-Reduces a `Record` passing each value to the iterating function, sorted by key with the provided `Ord`.
+Reduces a `Record` passing each value to the iterating function.
+Entries are processed in the order, sorted by key according to the given `Ord`.

 **Signature**